gnosis/dex-research/dFusion/dFusionSpec.md

 An order is constructed in the following manner: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, signature)`.
 If we put on the following constraints:
 - We do have only 2^6 different tokens in our exchange
-- We do have only 2^16 different leafIndexes
+- We do have only 2^16 different leafIndices
-- price is encoded with an accuracy of 64 bits using floating points( 61 bits are exponent, bottom 3 are mantissa)
+- price is encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
-- amounts are encoded with an accuracy of 64 bits using floating points( 61 bits are exponent, bottom 3 are mantissa)
+- amounts are encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
-- signature is a pair (s,r,v), where s and r are numbers potentially as big as the elliptic curve prime number.
-That means (r,s)->512 bits
+- signature is a pair (s, r, v), where s and r are numbers potentially as big as the elliptic curve prime number.
+That means (r, s) -> 512 bits
-Then we can store any order in 3 bytes32 and the total gas costs to k order would be:
+Then we can store any order in 3 bytes32 and the total gas costs to k orders would be:
 ```
 transaction initiation costs + k* order as payload costs + k* signature verification cost + k* hashing costs + updating the orderHashSha
 21000+k*(6+16+16+64+64+512)*68/8+k*3000+k*60+5000